-And it isn’t all ruin, either.
-The ruin that is so easily symbolized is always held in contrast to the continued life around it.
+As well as it isn’t all spoil, either.
+The destroy that is so easily represented is always kept in comparison to the continued life around it.
 For every dried out pool, there is a still-occupied trailer.
-Like small flowers in the cracks of a sidewalk, this “pre-ruin”– or non-ruin in and amongst the overwhleming tendency towards ruin– tells its own story of thriving and surviving in the niches, the narrative of rare desert plants that are actually towering blooms of evolutionary fitness, the sudden juxtaposition of presence and diversity to scarcity and sparseness that make the blankness of the desert all the more evident by its disruption by bursting life.
+Like small blossoms in the cracks of a sidewalk, this “pre-ruin”– or non-ruin in and also amongst the overwhleming propensity in the direction of wreck– tells its own tale of prospering as well as surviving in the particular niches, the story of unusual desert plants that are actually looming flowers of transformative health and fitness, the unexpected association of presence as well as diversity to deficiency and sparseness that make the blankness of the desert all the more evident by its disruption by bursting life.

 The die-offs of birds as well as fish are only possible due to the fact that those animals are resolutely present in spite of the barriers, attempting to exploit what few resources and also steady plateaus of water and food exist amidst the ruin.
 The post-apocalyptic narrative is just one of ongoing life, in the middle of as well as regardless of perpetual crisis.Uncategorized